Richard L. Cifelli

-Education
+Education and career

-He began his studies in the Department of Sociology at Colby College in Maine, United States, graduating in 1976 magna cum laude.
-He then entered the Department of Anthropology at the University of Chicago.
-Upon graduation in 1979, he joined the Department of Geological Sciences at Columbia University, earning a Master of Philosophy (M.Phil.) in December 1979 and a PhD in 1983.
+Cifelli began his studies in the Department of Sociology at Colby College in Maine, where he graduated with an AB in 1976.
+He then joined the Department of Anthropology at the University of Chicago.
+After graduating with an AM in 1979, he joined the Department of Geological Sciences at Columbia University, where he received an M.Phil. in 1980 and a PhD in 1983.
+Cifelli did post-doctoral research as a Fellow-in-Residence in the Division of Mammals at the Smithsonian Institution, from 1983–1985.